vivekbahl2021/github-actions-workshop/labs/aspnet-webapi/build-lab.md

-# ASP.NET Web Api Build Lab
+# ASP.NET Web API Build Lab

 ## Introduction

-In this lab, you will learn how to build a ASP.NET Web Api using GitHub Actions.
+In this lab, you will learn how to build a ASP.NET Web API using GitHub Actions.
 You will create a workflow that builds the api on an Ubuntu runner.

 > **Duration**: 15-20 minutes